devriesewouter89/CoGhentToiletPaper/index.markdown

 layout: home
 title: "Collectie van de Gentenaar: Gentse rol van het wc"
+nav_order: 1
 ---

 	Bringin heritage closer to the people.

-An installation interpreting images from [Collectie van de Gentenaar](https://www.collectie.gent/).
+An installation interpreting images from [Collectie van de Gentenaar](https://www.collectie.gent/){: .btn .btn-blue }.

 The installation places images on a unique timeline, where each image is semantically connected one way or the other.